-Computer systems and networks have become increasingly important to our modern life.
-These information and communications technologies, or ICT, are the foundation that enable applications on our smartphones, that provide information security, that allow our mobile devices to connect wirelessly to the cloud.
-In the future, this trend is clearly increasing as "smart technologies" combine to form the Internet of Things.
+ICT (Information and Communications Technology) has made great advances and supported progress in all science and technology.
 In addition, ICT investment has a close relationship to corporate performance, and has become a key driver of national growth strategy.
-The Next-generation Digital Infrastructure Research Area performs research and graduate education on the fundamentals of ICT systems, to make wide-ranging contributions to industry, standardization activities and governmental policy making.
+This trend is clearly increasing as our daily lives with IoT (Internet of Things) are based on smart infrastructure and highly dependent on ICT systems.
+The Next-generation Digital Infrastructure Research Area performs research and graduate education on the fundamentals of ICT systems, to make wide-ranging contributions not only to human resources development and academic research achievement but also to industry, standardization activities, and governmental policy making.